Credit card fraud

 When a card is lost or stolen, it can be used until it’s cancelled.
 Thieves can potentially buy goods worth thousands of pounds before the owners become aware that they’ve even been robbed.

-To keep safe and help foil the fraudsters:
+To keep safe and help stop the fraudsters:

-- Don’t divulge your details in response to any emails claiming to be from your bank or the police.
-When on the phone, only reveal your details if you made the call.
+- Don’t give out your details in reply to emails claiming to be from your bank or the police

 - If your card is lost or stolen or you think it might have been used fraudulently, contact your bank or building society immediately.